opzkp/tea-horse/README.md

 Since we are already dealing with $O(N)$ verifier time, $O(\sqrt{N})$ is totally acceptable even with a large constant.
 It is the proof size that concerns us. $O(log^2(N))$ is too big.

+#### zkStark as the scheme for Application Circuits

+We now get back to the recursive verifier design.
+This time we consider any scheme that has transparent setup, and has no pairing requirement, yet with minimal verifier time so that the recursive verifier could be small.
+It appears zkStark fits our requirement with its $O(log^2(N))$ verifier time.
+Also its verifier is dominated by hashing instead of EC scalar-multiplication.
+This could also help reduce the size of the recursive verifier especially if we adopt some ZK-friendly hash algorithm.

+A rough estimation to the verifier cost is based on the assumption that: (1) there exists a hash function that costs only 100-th of `SHA256` in terms of R1CS constraints; (2) hashing computation takes up at least 80% of the verifier computation.
+Further, let's use blowup factor of 32, and security level of $\lambda = 128$, and the upper bound of sub-circuit size is $N = 2^{16}$.

+For an application circuit with $2^{20}$ constraints, there should be $O(ceil(\lambda / log_2(32)) * log_2^2(2^{20})) = 26 \times 400 = 10400$ hash values in the proof.
+Then to verify the proof in the Tea/Horse system, roughly same amount of hashing operations must be performed in R1CS.

+According to the Table 1 of [Reinforced Concrete](https://eprint.iacr.org/2021/1038.pdf), `Rescue-Prime` has less than $2^8$ constraints to hash 64 bytes of data, which happen to be the input in a Merkle Proof verification.
+With $N = 2^{16}$ we may pack 256 innovations of `Rescue-Prime` into one sub-circuit.
+So we need $m' = ceil(10400/256) = 41$ sub-circuits for the hash evaluations for the recursive verifier.
+In total we need $m = ceil(m'/80\%) = 52$ sub-circuits.

+According to costs analysis, the total proof size to be verified by `OP_ZKP` should be $(3m + 2log_2(N) + 4)[G] + 8[F] = 188[G] + 8[F]$.
+Since elements of $\mathbb{G}$ and $\mathbb{F}$ are of size 32 bytes, therefore the total proof size is 6272 bytes.
+Note that this is much better than Hyrax's square root proof size, which has at least thousands of group elements in the proof; at the cost of longer runtime of course, which we analyze below.

+Verifier runtime includes three parts:

+- 3 MSM each with size $m = 52$
+- MSM with size $d= 4N = 2^{18}$
+- computing $s(X, Y)$ and $k(Y)$

+The first one is relatively easy to compute.
+The seond one might cost single thread of a modern computer around 1 second, and of Raspeberry Pi 4 around 10 seconds.

+For the last one, note that $m' = 41$ sub-circuits have exactly the same structure (circuit constants), so we could estimate $s(X, Y)$ to have size around $3 \times 12 \times N = 36N$, or about 2.4 million, field operations, not discounting for potential duplicated entries.
+Since the field operations are dominated by mulltiplication, we use related benchmarking data to estimate the runtime.
+Based on the Table 2 of [Speed Optimizations in Bitcoin Key Recovery Attacks](https://eprint.iacr.org/2016/103.pdf), each multiplication costs 0.08us for a laptop computer.
+Then 2.4 million multiplication should cost about 0.2 second.

+Overall, verifier cost is dominated by a large MSM, and the total time looks acceptable, even for a small miner (RP4).
+Still, there is room for fine tuning and optimization.
+For example, we could have smaller $N$ and larger $m$ at the cost of bigger proof.
+Cutting $N$ in half leads to half the verifier time yet twice larger the proof.
+We leave further discussion to later sections.

+The conclusion is that, we can go ahead with aggrepated IPA proving for the recursive verifier + zkStark for the application circuits.